 OIG Analysis: The BOP's update is responsive to the recommendation.
 The OIG reviewed the BOP's new Security Camera Monthly Report and appreciates the progress the BOP has made in creating this form and instituting the new monthly reporting process.
+The BOP has described revisions it is making to Program Statements 5500.14 and 4200.12 to address the recommendation.
+The BOP has indicated that these revisions must follow the normal BOP development and Union negotiation process.
 Accordingly, the OIG will consider whether to close this recommendation after the BOP (1) finalizes the policy updates referenced in its update; and (2) provides the finalized policies to the OIG for review.

-FBOP Response: As indicated in the previous status update, Program Statements 5500.14, Correctional Services Procedures Manual, and 4200.12, Facilities Operations Manual, are being modified to include protocols and ensure accountability regarding various aspects of the Bureau's camera systems, including but not limited to functionality, documentation, and repair.
+BOP Response: Program Statements 5500.15, Correctional Services Manual, and 4200.12, Facilities Operations Manual, are being modified to include protocols and ensure accountability regarding various aspects of the Bureau's camera systems, including but not limited to functionality, documentation, and repair.
 Because revisions to Program Statements must follow the normal development and Union negotiation process, they are subject to change.
 The Bureau will provide further updates as they become available.